Railtown AI Technologies Inc.: Railtown Announces Options Grants

-Burnaby, British Columbia--(Newsfile Corp. - February 9, 2023) - Railtown AI Technologies Inc. (CSE: RAIL) ("Railtown" or the "Company") announces that it has granted 1,250,000 incentive stock options to employees and consultants.
+Burnaby, British Columbia--(Newsfile Corp. - February 9, 2023) - Railtown AI Technologies Inc. (CSE: RAIL) ("Railtown" or the "Company") announced earlier today the granting of 1,250,000 options; the company in fact granted 1,650,000 incentive stock options to employees and consultants.
 The incentive stock options have an exercise price of $0.25 per share, and are valid for a 5 year period from the date of grant.

 ABOUT RAILTOWN AI TECHNOLOGIES INC.